z3d6380/nordPing/README.md

 ```

 ## Contributions:
 Contributions are welcome.
-Fork the repo, make your changes, create a diff file, and email the diff file to luis@moraguez.com
+Fork the repo, make your changes, create a diff file, and email the diff file and your GitHub username to luis@moraguez.com.
+If the changes are approved, you will be added as a contributor to the repo.

 ## Donations:
 If this utility helped you with a project you're working on and you wish to make a donation, you can do so by clicking the donate button that follows.
 Thank you for your generosity and support!